 Once the mixture of food and stomach acids is ready, it’s released into the small intestine, where things really get going.

 The small intestine has villi that act like shag carpeting on your GI system, providing a vast surface area for nutrient absorption to take place.

-Other enzymes – peptidases – break down protein into amino acids and then absorb into your bloodstream.
-If you’ve ever had a hard time digesting red meat, it could be because your body needs some help creating these peptidase enzymes.
+Other enzymes – peptidases – break down protein into amino acids and absorb it into your bloodstream.
+If you’ve ever had difficulty digesting red meat, it could be because your body needs some help creating these peptidase enzymes.
 Soaking steak overnight in milk or lemon juice can help you digest it better by adding enzymes to the meat before you cook it.
 You can also explore using digestive health supplements, which will aid in the process as well.

 Stage 3: Elimination

 What’s left behind?
-Well, not everything consumed during a meal will be broken down in your digestive tract.
-Instead, leftover remnants of food enter the large intestine, also known as your colon.
+Not everything consumed during a meal will be broken down in your digestive tract.
+Instead, leftover food remnants enter the large intestine, also known as your colon.
 Water is removed from this mixture once again and what’s left becomes your stool or feces, which temporarily resides in the rectum until you have a bowel movement.

-An average adult will have two to three bowel movements per day, but bear in mind that this can vary depending on what you eat.
+An average adult will have two to three bowel movements per day, but remember that this can vary depending on what you eat.

 Different Food, Different Digestion Time